How do you know if your ice hockey skates need sharpening

 Common skates sharpening mistakes

-If unsure how frequently you should sharpen your skates, try skating for around ten hours, and then follow your gut.
-It’s time if you begin to wobble or lose control of your ice skates.
-You will become familiar with your sharpening frequency after some practice.
+If you’re uncertain about how regularly you should sharpen your skates, try skating for around ten hours, and then trust your instincts.
+If you start to sway or lose control of your skates, it’s time.
+After a little experience, you’ll become used to your sharpening frequency.

 Do Ice Hockey Skates Come Sharpened?

-To check if the blade is perfectly sharpened, balance a coin or any other flat item on top of it.
-Another method is to look along the length of your blade; one edge may appear taller than the other.
+Put a coin or other flat object on top of the blade to see if it is perfectly sharpened.
+Another approach is to scan the length of your blade; you could notice that one edge is higher than the other.

 What Are The Common Sharpening Mistakes To Watch Out For?